gregsadetsky/minimalish-django-starter/README.md

 ## credit

-this project was done during my time at the [Recurse Center](https://recurse.com/). thanks to [Rob Simmons](https://github.com/robsimmons) for the contributions!
+this project was initially created during my time at the [Recurse Center](https://recurse.com/). thanks to [Rob Simmons](https://github.com/robsimmons) for the contributions!

-[^1]: it's really confusing to use the word "template" because it's not a ... [template](https://docs.djangoproject.com/en/4.2/topics/templates/)...
-[^2]: because you only get [one chance](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project)
+[^1]: because you only get [one chance](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project)